amanpreet04/k8s-docker-reference/README.md

 - **Cluster**: The entire Kubernetes environment containing multiple nodes.
 - **Node**:
   - **Master Node**: Manages the cluster, handling the control plane components responsible for the overall state and operations of the cluster.
   - **Worker Node**: Runs the application workloads inside pods.
 Multiple worker nodes can exist in a cluster.
+How much memory and cpu will be assigned to these Worker Nodes is communicated through configuration file which is discussed in the next section.

 - **Control Plane Components**:
   - **API Server**: The front end of the Kubernetes control plane, exposes the Kubernetes API.